lee-dohm/lee-dohm.github.io/_posts/2013-05-02-thoughts-on-why-ruby-is-awesome.md

 1. [TomDoc][tomdoc] has gathered a decent-sized following lately and, of course, there is a [YARD plugin for TomDoc][yard-tomdoc].
 1. [RSpec][rspec] and [Minitest][minitest] being two of the most popular.
 Also both examples of Ruby DSLs.
 1. Another Ruby DSL.
 1. Terse in the sense of Perl's line-noise-like syntax.
-From the book "Learning Perl", one of the most popular books on Perl:
+From the book "Learning Perl", one of the most popular books on the language:

     > Yes, sometimes Perl looks like line noise to the uninitiated, but to the seasoned Perl programmer, it looks like checksummed line noise with a mission in life.